UniversitaDellaCalabria/Portale-PoC/README.md

 ----
 [WiP]

-A WebPath (context) can have multiple Menus or inherits them from its superior context.
+A WebPath (context) can have multiple Menus and Navigation bars, but also Footers.
-Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also created through this.
+Menu can be fetched through Rest API `/api/menu/<menu_id:int>` and also created through this resources.

 Urls